byronsandoval1998/contest-crawler/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+This app is intended to crawl two websites and save item's information into a database that is accessible by the user.
+You can see the crawling in the scripts.
+You can see the api implementations to fetch multiple data in pages/api.
+You can use your own database just look for prisma nextjs information on database configuration.
+You would have to configure your own .env.local in the scripts directory for the information on how to connect to your database.